A Non-Traditional Approach to Generating Yield

 Callable Market Linked Income Notes are a type of structured investment designed to offer higher income potential than traditional debt instruments.
 By tying contingent coupons to the performance of a market underlier, whether an equity index, stock, commodity, or other reference asset, contingent coupons in a Callable Market Linked Income Note are what enable these notes to generate typically higher yields than corporate bond or treasury markets, subject to certain additional risks that we’ll discuss in this article.

-Bonds aren't providing the same level of income as they did prior to the drop in interest rates we saw earlier in 2020.
+Bonds have traditionally been used a part of portfolio diversification and asset allocation.
+However, US interest rates are at historical lows and do not provide the level of yield they offered years ago.
 Increasing yield in the bond market typically requires a longer duration or lower credit rating; as an alternative, Callable Market Linked Income Notes offer access to higher potential yield in the form of contingent market-linked coupons.

 How do Callable Market Linked Income Notes work to provide income?

 Callable Market Linked Income Notes with contingent coupons can provide income, paid monthly, quarterly, semiannually, or annually, as long as the underlier remains at or above a certain threshold, which is called the coupon contingency level.
 If the underlier falls below the coupon contingency level on any of the observation dates, the periodic payments stop until the underlier rises above the threshold on a future observation date.